 CHY No: (CHY) 22594

-Our Why – to preserve, record, and tell the story of those who served throughout history from the island of Ireland and Diaspora, and generate programmes and projects to achieve that purpose.
+– to preserve, record, and tell the story of those who served throughout history from the island of Ireland and its diaspora, by generating programmes and projects to achieve that purpose.
 Shared-history, education, remembrance, and reconciliation are at the core of all our work.

-The Irish Military Heritage Foundation fosters the heritage and traditions of the Irish Diaspora within Armed Forces around the world; educates, records, promotes, and preserves the accomplishments of the Irish Diaspora within that tradition; unites, collects, and records the personal accounts of Irish men and women and those of Irish descent who have served and continue to serve worldwide.
-The information gathered is then made available in multimedia formats on a free public access website.
+The Irish Military Heritage Foundation fosters the heritage and traditions of the Irish diaspora within armed forces around the world; educates, records, promotes, and preserves the accomplishments of the Irish diaspora within that tradition; unites, collects, and records the personal accounts of Irish men and women and those of Irish descent who have served and continue to serve worldwide.
+The information gathered is then made available in multimedia format on a free public access website.

 The Irish Military Heritage Foundation has five core goals:

 - To preserve the contribution made by the Irish at home and abroad

 - To explore Ireland’s historical narrative in a non-biased manner

 - To develop a better understanding of Irish identity

 - To record and tell personal and family stories at local, national, and international levels